-It’s all about having the right whos in the right seats and providing them with the right opportunities and monstrous challenges to continue to develop and grow.
+It’s all about having the right whos and providing them with the right opportunities and monstrous challenges to continue to develop and grow.

 Remember that it’s intrinsically rewarding work that creates high employee engagement.
 The more you can communicate the “why” we do the things we do, the better our employees will be able to handle any “what” that comes our way.